 Stingers and Burners

 Stingers and burners are also known as a brachial plexus injury.
 This is a common condition in American Football and other contact sports, caused by nerve compression from impacts to the neck and shoulder area.
-This can cause a stinging or burning sensation to spread from the shoulder, down the arm, as far as the hand.
+Symptoms include a stinging or burning sensation which spreads from the shoulder, down the arm, as far as the hand.
 The sensation usually lasts only seconds or a minute or two although on rare occasions it can be much longer.

-Stingers and burners are caused by injury to the brachial plexus.
-This is a group or nerves which exit the spinal cord at the base of the neck and pass down the arm to supply the arm muscles.
-The injury usually occurs when the head is forced to the side, such as during a tackle or a fall onto the shoulder or head.
+Stingers and burners are caused by injury to the brachial plexus which is a group of nerves which exit the spinal cord at the base of the neck and pass down into the arm.
+A burning or electric shock sensation may be felt from the neck to the hand which occurs after compression or a traumatic impact to the neck.

 Thoracic outlet syndrome